COVID-19 Vaccine

 Vaccine EUAs and Consent Form

 Before receiving any vaccine, you will be required to review information from the vaccine manufacturer.
-Access the Emergency Use Authorization information for the vaccine offered to you:
+Access the information for the vaccine offered to you via the following link:

 To receive COVID-19 vaccination, you will be required to complete and sign the NCHD COVID-19 Vaccine Information and Consent Form.
-Before completing the form, review the vaccine EUA linked above.
-Print the form, complete it, sign it and take it with you to your vaccination appointment.
+Before completing the form, review the vaccine fact sheets linked above.
 Copies of the form will be available on-site.

 Vaccination Options for Healthcare Providers